-Prerequisite: This course is restricted to MEd students or permission of the instructor
+Prerequisites: This course is restricted to MEd students or permission of the instructor

-EDUC 619-3 Counselling for Aboriginal/Indigenous Peoples This course examines the place of counselling in the holistic context of Aboriginal/Indigenous approaches to health and healing.
+Peoples This course examines the place of counselling in the holistic context of Aboriginal/Indigenous approaches to health and healing.
 In particular, it examines the counselling processes that are inherent in traditional healing practices such as the sweat lodge, concentric circle, talking circle and vision quest.